Bias and Fairness reference¶

 Example:

-A company has a pool of 100 applicants, where:
+A company has a pool of 100

-• 70 applicants are male
+applicants are male30

-• 30 applicants are female
+applicants are female60

-• 60 males are predicted to be hired and 5 females are predicted to be hired
+females are predicted to be hired

 Calculate the probability of being hired ("hire rate for each protected class").
 The following are the manually calculated fairness scores: